Jack Hobbs: Years before the war

 In 1913, batting in a more controlled fashion, Hobbs scored 2,605 runs at an average of 50.09, placing him second in the national averages.
 He continued to score quickly, twice scoring 100 runs before lunch on the first day of a match; against Worcestershire, he and Hayward shared an opening partnership of 313 in 190 minutes.
 In the winter of 1913–14, the MCC sent a strong team to South Africa.
 The opposition team lacked effective players, and England won the five-Test series 4–0, mainly as a result of the bowling of Sydney Barnes.
 Hobbs scored 443 runs at an average of 63.28 in the series; he did not score a century, but accumulated scores of 82, 92 and 97, while he and Rhodes shared two century opening partnerships and another of 92.
 Hobbs adopted a cautious approach, and Wisden noted that he was "not quite so brilliant as in England" but said that he was "an absolute master on matting wickets [pitches]."
 In all first-class matches, he scored 1,489 runs at 74.45.

 After a slow start to the 1914 season, Hobbs recorded a string of centuries, including a score of 226, his highest at that time.
 The looming First World War overshadowed much of the season.
-Cricket initially continued once the war began, but as the Oval had been requisitioned by the military, Hobbs' benefit match was moved from the Oval to Lord's.
-This move, and the public's preoccupation with the war, consigned the game to a financial failure; in total, Hobbs' benefit raised £657 (£80,663 in 2021 terms), lower than most benefits and far less than usually raised for cricketers of Hobbs' standing.
+Cricket initially continued once the war began, but as the Oval had been requisitioned by the military, Hobbs's benefit match was moved from the Oval to Lord's.
+This move, and the public's preoccupation with the war, consigned the game to a financial failure; in total, Hobbs's benefit raised £657 (£80,663 in 2021 terms), lower than most benefits and far less than usually raised for cricketers of Hobbs's standing.
 The Surrey committee agreed to give him another benefit when the war concluded.
 Hobbs scored his 11th century of the season before public pressure terminated the cricket season.
 During the winter, the MCC declared Surrey as County Champions; although the war prevented the completion of all the matches, Surrey led comfortably enough for the other counties not to object.
-This was the only time in Hobbs' career that Surrey were champions.
+This was the only time in Hobbs's career that Surrey were champions.
 In all first-class games in 1914, he scored 2,697 runs at 58.63.
 As the war began, Hobbs reputation was at its peak; he was described by Wisden as "one of the greatest bats of his generation".
 McKinstry states that during the season: "With his free-scoring method, [Hobbs] had dazzled in a way that he was never to do again."